 To wrap up this section, I’ll add that my trip was sponsored by the German National Tourist Office for the Nordic region, with help from Deutsche Bahn and Best Western Hotels and assure you that all opinions are my own, as they always are.

 After lunch in Erfurt we collected our luggage and jumped on the train.
-Our journey to Nuremburg consisted of two stages: first we took an ICE to Fulda where we changed to another one for Nuremburg itself.
+Our journey to Nuremberg consisted of two stages: first we took an ICE to Fulda where we changed to another one for Nuremberg itself.

 All told it took us about three and a half hours to reach our destination.